 Since then I have been involved with many other publications – newspapers, business journals, press agencies, news services, magazines – but none of these meant more to me or involved me for so long a time as In Communion.

 I’ve seen the journal move from a simple two-page newsletter called The Occasional Paper (launched in 1987 by Mariquita Platov and Jim Larrick) to something more substantial after they asked me, late in 1990, to take over the job.
-It remained quite an occasional paper until 1995, when the newsletter became a quarterly journal named In Communion.
+It remained quite an occasional paper until 1995, when the newsletter became a yearly journal named In Communion.
 (You hold the 61st issue in your hands.)

 I don’t recall anything that, on reflection, I wish we hadn’t published.
 Articles have covered a very wide spectrum – the prevention and ending of war, the making of peace, hospitality, the protection of life at every stage and circumstance of its development, aspects of spiritual life, biblical studies, nonviolent alternatives and the lives of the saints.
 (Our year-after-year attention to the life and writings of Mother Maria Skobtsova may have played a part in her canonization.)